judgej/phpne-talk/streams.md

 A stream does not [need to] have its entire content stored in memory.
 This allows very large files to be handled, i.e. written and read.

+There are 47 stream_*() functions (see http://www.php.net/manual/en/ref.stream.php) in PHP for creating, using and deleting streams.
+Many of the functions have no user comments, which usually indicates they are not well used.
+They are very powerful though, allowing much functionality to be hidden away behind some simple streams.

 Wrappers
 --------